penpot/penpot-docs/technical-guide/configuration.md

 **NOTE:** Since version 1.5.0

-Allow integrate with a generic authentication provider that implements the OIDC protocol (usualy used for SSO).
+Allows integrating with a generic authentication provider that implements the OIDC protocol (usually used for SSO).

 All the other options are backend only: